corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hot-cold-deployment.md

 ## Configuring the load balancer

-In a hot-cold environment, the load balancer is used to redirect incoming traffic (P2P, RPC and HTTP) towards the active Corda Enterprise node instance.
+In a hot-cold environment, the load balancer is used to redirect incoming traffic (P2P, RPC and HTTP) towards the active
+Corda: Enterprise Edition  node instance.
 The internet facing IP address of the load balancer will be advertised to the rest of the Corda network by each node as their P2P addresses.
 This is done by configuring the load balancer IP as the node’s P2P address in its configuration file.
 The back-end pool of the load balancer should include both machines hosting the nodes to be able to redirect traffic to them.
 A load balancing rule should be created for each port configured in the nodes’ configuration files (P2P, RPC and HTTP).